agrc/porter/.github/ISSUE_TEMPLATE/2-deprecate-sgid-dataset.md

 ## Are there service dependencies

-- Does an application depend on this data?
+- [ ] Does an application depend on this data?
-- Are clients querying this data with the WebAPI?
+- [ ] Are clients querying this data with the WebAPI?
+- [ ] Is this data used in the Next-Generation 911 Motorola Aware Map? (@eneemann on `2022/00/00`)
+    - If so, notify Josh Nielson (josh.nielson at motorolasolutions.com)

 ## Notification